cooper-org/cooper/docs/source/problem.md

 :::{note}
 To ensure that your {py:class}`CMPState` is correctly constructed—with loss and constraint tensors that have gradients—you can use the {py:meth}`CMP.sanity_check_cmp_state<ConstrainedMinimizationProblem.sanity_check_cmp_state>` method.

+However, avoid calling this method in every iteration of your optimization loop, as it can introduce unnecessary overhead.

 :::

 ```{eval-rst}